 When uplink CA configurations CA_41A-42A is paired with downlink CA configuration CA_3A_41A-42A there is interference components from 2 uplink operation which would interfere the downlink of the Band 3.

+The merged MSD level was provided from interested companies as below Table 6.48.1.3-1.